 Anybody who would touch this book, delve into reading it would be left breathless and become AWARE of the Human Trafficking.
 The fear it erupts is real.
 How many victims of this shameless trafficking world are out there?

-What can you and I do to change this situation?
+What can you and I do to change a human trafficking situation?

 The first thing is right on – Become Aware and Educated that Human Trafficking is real.
 Once we do that, we could make a meaningful difference in lives of many: our children and friends included.